MaCFP/matl-db/Wood/Calibration_Data/FZJ/README.md

 ## Experimental Conditions: Microscale Combustion Calorimetry (MCC)

+The sample powder was provided by MaCFP in a small glass bottle.
+Upon arrival, the bottle was opened and placed inside a desiccator for storage.
+The samples were kept inside the desiccator for more than four days before any experiments were conducted.
+Before an experiment, the bottle was taken out of the desiccator, on a laboratory scale the desired amount of sample material was placed inside a crucible and the bottle placed back into the desiccator.
+The experiment was conducted shortly after the crucible was filled.
+Thus, the sample was subjected to the laboratory environment only for a few minutes.

 Mass down-scaling runs have been performed at 60 K/min, to ensure that the experiments were conducted under the appropriate conditions.
 From these runs it could be determined that a sample mass between 2 mg to 4 mg is appropriate